 Get the young ones outside, slap on some sunscreen and get them enjoying some water fun at seven splashpads across the region.

 Four of those splashpads are at pool and leisure centres so can be incorporated into a family swim day.

 The other three are within parks, with Potters Park being the most popular.

-With all the splashpads incorporating water re-circulating systems, having some water fun this summer can also be guilt free.
+With all the splashpads incorporating water re-circulating systems, answering the splash call and having some water fun this summer can also be guilt free.

 Te Onewa Pā / Stokes Point with AKL Paths

 If you are after a walk with a difference, try the Te Onewa Pā / Stokes Point path.